hyperledger/iroha/CONTRIBUTING.md

 -  Limit the first line of your commit message to 50 characters or less.
 -  The first line of your commit message should contain the summary of the work you've done.
 If you need more than one line, leave a blank line between each paragraph and describe your changes in the middle.
 The last line must be the sign-off.
 -  Use the [Git Rebase Workflow](https://git-rebase.io/).
 Avoid using `git pull` use `git pull --rebase` instead.
--  If you modify the Schema (check by generating the schema with `iroha_schema_bin` and diff), you should make all changes to the schema in a separate commit with the message `[schema]`.
+-  If you modify the Schema (check by generating the schema with `kagami schema` and diff), you should make all changes to the schema in a separate commit with the message `[schema]`.
 -  Generally, try to stick to one commit per meaningful change.
   -  If you fixed several issues in one PR, give them separate commits.
   -  As mentioned previously changes to the `schema` and the API should be done in appropriate commits separate from the rest of your work.